wazuh/wazuh-documentation/source/installation-guide/upgrading/latest_wazuh3_minor.rst

 -------------------------

 .. note::
-  The Syscheck file database is not used anymore at Wazuh v3.7.0.
-For re-adding to the Wazuh DB the file and registry entries stored at the previous version it is necessary to run the :doc:`migration script <../../user-manual/reference/tools/fim_migrate>`.
+  Since Wazuh v3.7.0 the File Integrity Monitoring database is not used anymore.
+In order to add to Wazuh DB the file and registry entries stored from previous versions it's necessary to run the :ref:`migration script <fim_migrate>`.

 1. Upgrade the ``wazuh-manager`` package: